bridgetownrb/bridgetown/bridgetown-website/src/_docs/template-engines/erb-and-beyond.md

 ## Markdown

-When authoring a document using ERB, you might find yourself wanting to embed some Markdown within the document content.
-That's easy to do using a `markdownify` block:
+To embed markdown within an ERB template, you can use a `markdownify` block:

 ```eruby
 <%%= markdownify do %>